Book of Northern Qi

-The Book of Northern Qi (Chinese: 北齊書, pinyin Běi Qí Shū), was the official history of the Chinese dynasty Northern Qi.
-It was written by the Tang Dynasty historian Li Baiyao (李百藥) and was completed in 636.
+The Book of Northern Qi (北齊書 (Běi Qí Shū)), is one of the Twenty-Four Histories and covers the Northern Qi Dynasty.
+It was written by the Tang dynasty historian Li Baiyao (李百藥) and was completed in 636.
 It is listed among the official Twenty-Four Histories of China.
-The original book contained 50 chapters but it was found during the Song Dynasty that only 17 chapters were intact.
+The original book contained 50 chapters but it was found during the Song dynasty that only 17 chapters were intact.
 The rest are lost.